 The first technique employed for sequence decoding uses an HMM comprising of all phoneme models created during the boosting process, connected in the manner shown in Figure 2.
 Decoding is performed using the Viterbi algorithm in order to find a sequence of states maximising the likelihood of the sequence.
 Only single state likelihoods are considered in this case, so only single models are contributing to the final decision.
-The transition probabilities leading from anchor states to each model are calculated from the boosting weights β_i so that they sum to one and represent the confidence weight of each expert according to:
+The transition probabilities leading from anchor states to each model are calculated from the boosting weights $\beta_i$ so that they sum to one and represent the confidence weight of each expert according to:

-$$w_i = \frac{\beta_i}{\sum_j^{n_e} \beta_j}.$$ (4)
+$$w_i = \frac{\beta_i}{\sum{j=1}^{n_e} \beta_j}.$$ (4)

 The models may also be combined using multi-stream decoding.
 This has the advantage of utilising information from all boosted models.
-We experimented with two types of multi-stream decoding: exponentially weighted product (equation 2) and weighted sum (equation 3).
-In both cases the stream weights are given by equation 4.
+The type of multi-stream decoding used was synchronised at the state level, according to either equation 2 or 3, where the stream weights are given by equation 4.